Siteglide/documentation/developer-tools/liquid/accessing-data-from-the-global-context-variable.md

 This contains metadata for the Page.
 This will contain any custom fields added to the page as well as SEO and social media metadata.\
 \
-SEO and social media metadata is automatically added to pages' \<head> but accessing them here could be useful if you are building a JSON schema for a page.
+SEO and social media metadata is automatically added to pages' `&lt;head&gt;` but accessing them here could be useful if you are building a JSON schema for a page.

 ```liquid
 {{ context.page.metadata }}